miraisolutions/rTRNG/README.md

 Package **rTRNG** provides the R users with access to the functionality of the underlying TRNG C++ library, both in R and as part of other projects combining R with C++.

-An [introduction to **rTRNG**](https://user2017.sched.com/event/Axpj/rtrng-advanced-parallel-random-number-generation-in-r) \[[pdf](http://schd.ws/hosted_files/user2017/93/Mirai.rTRNG.useR2017.pdf)\], presented at the useR!2017 conference, and is also available as package vignette
+An [introduction to **rTRNG**](https://user2017.sched.com/event/Axpj/rtrng-advanced-parallel-random-number-generation-in-r) \[[pdf](http://schd.ws/hosted_files/user2017/93/Mirai.rTRNG.useR2017.pdf)\] was presented at the useR!2017 conference, and is also available as package vignette

 ``` r
 vignette("rTRNG.useR2017", "rTRNG")
 ```

-For more information and references, you can browse the package documentation page via `help("rTRNG-package")`.
+For more information and references, you can consult the package documentation page via `help("rTRNG-package")`.

 Installation
 ------------